jpype-project/jpype/doc/userguide.rst

 - If a new method has to be introduced make look familiar.
-  Java programmers look to a method named "of" to convert to a type on factories such as a Stream, thus ``JArray.of`` converts a Python numpy array to Java.
+  Java programmers look to a method named "of" to convert to a type on factories such as a Stream, thus ``JArray.of`` converts a Python NumPy array to Java.
 Python programmers expect that memory backed objects can be converted into bytes for rapid transfer using a memory view, thus ``memoryview(array)`` will perform that task.

 - Provide an obvious way for both Python and Java programmers.
   On this front JPype and Python disagree.
-In Python's philosophy there should be one -- and perferably only one -- obvious way to do things.
+In Python's philosophy there should be one -- and preferably only one -- obvious way to do things.
 But we are bridging two worlds and thus obviousness is in the eye of the beholder.

 The end result is that JPype has a small footprint while providing